 "I am proud to be a young carer and want to be recognised and feel supported in school, I want my teachers to talk more about young carers."
+Voice

 VOICE LEAD: CHILDREN'S RIGHTS AND PARTICIPATION GROUP ОИТСОМЕ HIGH LEVEL ACTIONS HOW WILL WE KNOW WE HAVE MADE A DIFFERENCE?
 The voice of children and young people is evident in all things that impact on them.
-Short TermAcrossthepartnership,establish how the voice of youngpeopleiscaptured.
+Short Term Across the partnership, establish how the voice of young people is currently being captured.
 Longer Term Develop a Moray wide 'Youth Voice' which connects with all the other thematic and geographic youth forms that exist throughout Moray.
 Feedback from members of Youth Voice.
 Adults successfully seek out and hear the voices of children and young people of all levels of ability.
 Develop and roll out a toolkit to strengthen single agency and partnership knowledge understanding and skills to successfully gather the voices of children and young people.
-This will include under 3s and those with a disability or English as a second language.
-Survey of members of all groups which make up the Children's Services Partnership.
+This will include under 3s and those with a Survey of members of all groups which make up the Children's Services Partnership.
 Evidence of increase in range of tools being used.
 Evidence of seldom heard voices being captured.
-Engagement activities are more coordinated, minimising the risk of children and young people being over consulted.
-Develop a central portal where findings from engagement activity undertaken across the community planning partnership can be shared and promoted.
-This includes summary of action taken in response.
-Foodback from Moray Youth
+Engagement activities are more coordinated, minimising the risk of children and young people being over consulted. undertaken across the commun re findings from engagement activity ity planning partnership can be shared imary of action taken in response.
+Feedback from Moray Youth Voice members.